 Brown rot on stonefruit (Monilinia spp.)
-(Syngenta)
+(BASF)

-The analysis of Monilinia species present in monitoring samples from 2017 and 2018 highlighted/ showed a higher frequency of M. fructicola and M. laxa compared to M. fructigena.
-Samples were analyzed originating from Belgium, Bulgaria, Croatia, Czech Republic, France, Germany, Greece, Hungary, Italy, Poland, Romania and Spain, including cherry, apricots, nectarines, peach and plum.
+The analysis of Monilinia species present in monitoring samples from 2019 showed a higher frequency of M. fructicola and M. laxa compared to M. fructigena.

+Samples were analyzed originating from France, Germany, Greece, Hungary, Italy, Poland and Spain including cherry, apricots, nectarines, peach and plum.